coppit/docker-filebot/README.md

 >  Then restart the container.

 This happens because some bugfix or something went into `filebot.sh`.
 Rather than deleting your `filebot.sh` (and losing any hard work you put into it), the container will write `filebot.sh.new`.
 It's your job to merge the two files.
 You can delete `filebot.sh`.new when you're done.
 NOTE: You must increase the VERSION even if you make no other changes.
 This will let the container know that you performed the merge.
 It will then start normally.

+## Advanced Configuration when Moving Files in FileBot

+When using the non-interactive method, combined with FileBot's option to move instead of copy files, the moves can be slow if the container is configured with separate /input and /output directories.
+In this case, you can configure the container to operate on a single mounted volume.
+First, mount only the /media path:

+`docker run --name=FileBot -d -v /media/dir/path:/media:rw -v /config/dir/path:/config:rw coppit/filebot`

+Then, specify the `INPUT_DIR` and `OUTPUT_DIR` variables in your filebot.conf as subfolders of /media.
+Make sure that your output is not a subfolder of your input, or you'll confuse the change monitor.

 ## Known Limitations